Welcome to the Society's digital badging community!

-This online badging system recognizes achievement by students and participation by adult educators and volunteers in SSP science competitions and SSP-affiliated local and regional science fairs.
+This online badging system recognizes achievement by students and participation by adult educators and volunteers in the Society's science competitions.

-Through this website, students who participate in Society for Science & the Public's premier high school science competitions -- the Intel International Science and Engineering Fair (Intel ISEF) and the Intel Science Talent Search (Intel STS) -- can display, share and promote the badges they have earned.
-Badges also will be awarded to the science fair community at-large, including educators, mentors, judges and volunteers who take part in Intel ISEF and Intel STS.
-During 2015, SSP plans to incorporate this badging website into a broader searchable directory of all student alumni of SSP competitions.
-Each past participant will receive a public profile page featuring any awards they’ve won in SSP competitions and, for more recent winners, the digital badges they’ve been awarded.
+Through this website, students who participate in Society for Science & the Public's premier high school science competitions -- the Intel International Science and Engineering Fair (Intel ISEF) and the Regeneron Science Talent Search (Regeneron STS) -- can display, share and promote the badges they have earned.
+Badges also will be awarded to the science fair community at-large, including educators, mentors, judges and volunteers who take part in Intel ISEF and Regeneron STS.
+Each past participant will receive a public profile page featuring any awards they’ve won in the Society's competitions and, for more recent winners, the digital badges they’ve been awarded.

 What is a digital badge?